saltstack/salt-enhancement-proposals/0009-salt-working-groups.md

 ### Facilitator

-Till the working groups mature, Saltstack will facilitate the working group meetings and there will be at least 1 SaltStack facilitator in every working group meeting
+Until the working groups mature, Saltstack will facilitate the working group meetings and there will be at least 1 SaltStack facilitator in every working group meeting

 #### Role of Facilitator
-- Facilitator will work with Salt core team to identify the list of participants, communicate/invite them to working groups
+- The Facilitator will work with the Salt core team to identify the list of participants, communicate/invite them to the working groups
-- Facilitator will make sure everyone gets a chance to voice their opinions
+- The Facilitator will ensure everyone gets a chance to voice their opinions
-- Facilitator will make sure members stick to the goals of the meeting and doesn't get derailed into tangential conversations
+- The Facilitator will ensure members adhere to the goals of the meeting and that the meeting doesn't devolve into tangential conversations
-- Facilitator sets up the monthly working group meetings and invites the right folks
+- The Facilitator sets up the monthly working group meetings and invites the right folks
-- Facilitator makes the agenda clear before every meeting
+- The Facilitator makes the agenda clear before every meeting
-- Facilitator takes notes and share the action items after every meeting
+- The Facilitator takes notes and shares the action items after every meeting
-- Facilitator makes sure working group members needs/interests are met
+- The Facilitator ensures working group members needs/interests are met

 ## Benefits of Working Group

 - Active voice and participation in Salt projects
-- SaltStack will publish the efforts of working groups to broader salt community
+- SaltStack will publish the efforts of working groups to the broader Salt community
-- SaltStack will work on recognition of the various working groups members in various public platforms.
+- SaltStack will recognize working groups members in various public platforms.
-- Participants and Captains will get dedicated working group swag
+- Participants and Captains will receive dedicated working group swag